soummyaanon/dataagent/README.md

 **Database Not Found**
 - Run `pnpm initDatabase` to create and seed the database
-- Check that `data/oss-data-analyst.db` exists
+- Check that `data/data-agent.db` exists (or your configured database)

 **AI Gateway API Errors**
 - Verify your API key is valid in `.env.local`